-THE PRIMARY goal of Islam, according to its doctrine, is to bring the law of Allah (known as Sharia) to all people on earth.
-That isn't much different than similar goals of other religions.
-The thing that makes Islam different is the methods their doctrine allows them to use.
+its doctrine, is to bring the law of Allah (known as Sharia) to all people on earth.
+Sharia is the right way to live, and all people should be subject to it.
+Other religions also feel that they have the answer for everyone.
+What makes Islam different is the means their doctrine allows them to use.

 Islam's doctrine is unique because its history is unique.
 The three other large, fairly recent religions (Buddhism, Christianity, and Taoism) arose within an already-existing legal system.
 The methods they could use to spread their religion were limited by that system.
 Christianity, for example, arose at a time when Judaism was strong, and Rome was even stronger.
 If Christians had been armed insurrectionists, if they had tried to take over the Roman government, if they had tried gaining converts by force, Christianity would have been annihilated before it really got started.